ami-iit/paper_Mohamed_2023_humanoids_nonlinear-ft-calibration/software/matlab_classes/@FTCalibParser/README.md

 ### URDF models

 - Currently, this repo contains [URDF files for `iRonCub-Mk3-FT-ARMS`](../../../../models/iRonCub-Mk3-FT-ARMS/iRonCub/robots/iRonCub-Mk3-FT-ARMS/) with various weights attached to left and right arms.
-They can be accessed using the environment variable `$FT_ARMS_URDF_MODELS_PATH`, after completing the [installation procedure](../../../../software-usage.md#procedure).
+They can be accessed using the environment variable `$FT_PAPER_URDF_MODELS_PATH`, after completing the [installation procedure](../../../../software-usage.md#procedure).

 - The URDF models in `iRonCub-Mk3-FT-ARMS` should have the following file name format: `model_l<x>kg-r<y>kg.urdf`, having `<x>`kg of weights on the left arm, and `<y>`kg of weights on the right arm.